seatbelts/TypescriptExpressChallenge/README.md

 ### Task

-- copy this repository into your own PRIVATE repository on GitHub (the free plan allows you to private repository with up to 3 collaborators)
+- copy this repository into your own PRIVATE repository on GitHub (the free plan allows you to has a private repository with up to 3 collaborators)

 - invite the GitHub users `abfinhealth` and `firemuzzy` to your Repository